-Although the operative time and the blood loss is less for HG group, it is statistically insignificant.
-The number of levels fused is less, and better secondary curve correction in HG group.
+Although the operative time and the blood loss is less for HG group but it is statistically insignificant.
+There are lessor number of levels are fused and better secondary curve correction in HG group.
 A statistically significant improvement of the main curve was noticed in the PS group.
 Considering the results, PS constructs can be considered superior to HG constructs using pedicle screws and sublaminar elastic bands.